 • Bone density decreases over time

-• The structure of your face can change
+• Facial structure can change

 Within the first year, you can lose up to 25% of bone mass in that area.